OValery16/swap-face/README.md

 ## Why this project ?

 The goal of this project is education purpose.
 The deepFakes project got viral on the intenet (with all the moral implication that come with it), but very few people really understand how it works.
+In fact, it is relatively simple>

 The youtube video about deepfake made by Siraj Raval also gives good insight about deepfakes, and I invite you to check its video.